 RE NZ Government & Police

 Further, some gun owners have already been visited by the police because they dared express an opinion.
-Beware what you say and especially post on social media.
+Beware what you say and especially what you post on social media.
 The police are NOT your friends, nor are politicians.

 In case you have a visit from the police you need to be pre-prepared.
-Read the following pdf’s and take special note of what to do.
+Read the following and take special note of what to do.

 Here is a quick guide to protecting yourself during an interaction with the police.